What is a VPN and Why Would You Use One?

 Hiding online activity

-Your ISP can likely track your online activity.
-This doesn’t necessarily mean they’re doing anything with your personal data, but it’s probably not fun thinking about your information being in someone else’s hands.
+Your ISP can track your online activity, which it can share with other parties.
+This doesn’t necessarily mean they’re doing anything with your personal data, but data tracking and collection policies vary by ISP.

 A VPN encrypts your online traffic, making it difficult for prying eyes to see what information is flowing through your connection, even on public Wi-Fi.